 A dramatic white arch rises from the green lawns and flowering gardens on the U.S.-Canada border at Blaine.
-Some may not realize that the international Peace Arch they pass on Interstate 5 is the principle feature in an iconic Washington state historical park devoted to peace and serenity.
+Some may not realize that the international Peace Arch they pass on Interstate 5 is the principal feature in an iconic Washington Historical State Park devoted to peace and serenity.

 Take a stroll through the lush gardens.
 Stand on the lawn and take in the view of Point Roberts and Vancouver Island.
 Enjoy seasonal bursts of color from rhododendrons, azaleas, dahlias, hybrid tea roses and annual blooms.
 The sound of children's laughter may drift from the playground to the gazebo, adding to the calm, happy feel of this manicured landscape.